Table of Contents

 Patients can be given antiepileptic therapies.
 This is because patients are at an increased risk of developing seizures with a raised ICP and these can complicate the clinical picture.
 As such, antiepileptics should be prescribed to any patient where a seizure has occurred or has been suspected of occurring.
 Prophylactic treatment can also be given, but there are currently no clear guidelines as to when and where to give this.

 In many cases where the underlying cause is not known or is untreatable, diuretics can be given to reduce blood volume and thus ICP.
 The first line diuretic is usually Mannitol at 2 g/kg (although some evidence suggests it should be given at 0.5 g/kg).

 Hypertonic saline can be given to acutely lower the ICP.
 The volume of saline is governed by no guideline and will be different between hospitals.
 Some studies have suggested that hypertonic saline bolus is more efficacious than Mannitol.

-In some instances, CSF can be removed to relieve ICP.
+In some instances, drainage of CSF can be performed to relieve ICP.
 This is indicated in patients with hydrocephalus.
-CSF can be removed at a raise of 1-2 mL a minute for 2 minutes each procedure.
+CSF can be drained at a rate of 1-2 mL per minute for 2 minutes each procedure.

 Patients may also undergo decompressive craniotomy, whereby the finite volume that can be housed in the skull is increased; therefore, reducing pressure on brain parenchyma, etc. However, this surgery is not without complications and herniation can occur; infection of hemorrhage may worsen the clinical picture.